Computing nonlinearity ratios using second order black hole perturbation theory: Summary and Discussion

-Finally, one will need to develop the analytical approximation to compute the nonlinearity ratios in higher curvature gravity theories (which are typically given by higher than second order equations of motion).
-These could be completely different from general relativity (see also \cite{kehagias2024detectdeviationseinsteinsgravity} for an argument against this using causality).
 We expect analytical approximations to study nonlinear ringdown to be invaluable in computing precision black hole ringdown involving the quadratic quasinormal modes.
-The one challenge that must be overcome in order to do this within the method discussed in this paper is to find the precise spatial support of the truncated QNMs.
+The one challenge that must be overcome in order to do this within the method discussed QQNM is to find the precise spatial support of the truncated QNMs.
 Other methods \cite{Zengino_lu_2011}, \cite{Panosso_Macedo_2024} bypassing this problem by hyperboloidal time slicings have been discussed recently in \cite{bourg2025quadraticquasinormalmodesnull}.